 - Storyline: developing eﬀective questioning (2017) - costs £15 + post and package

 Storyline - creative learning across the curriculum

-The purpose of this Ideas in Practice 7 Book is to give background information about the Scottish Storyline Approach, its philosophy, methodology and practical application.
+The purpose of this Ideas in Practice 7 Book is to give background information about the Storyline Approach, its philosophy, methodology and practical application.
 Planning grids are provided suggesting ideas for Storyline topics.
 These can be adapted to meet the needs of the children and the focus of the learning.
 They include details of the episodes, key questions, activities, organisation, resources, skills and linked assessments.
 The completed grids are for the following topics: